zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 prevent accidents or urgent middle of the night requests to go out.
 (He will let you know with fairly aggressive whining, which usually indicates he needs to go out to prevent an accident.)
-If he is refusing to go out, you can bribe him with roast beef or marrow snack treats to get him out of bed.
+If he is refusing to get up to go out, you can bribe him with roast beef or marrow snack treats to get him out of bed.
 He can be stubborn, so bribery may be required.
 Please put his collar and leash on before giving him any bribe.
 Expect 2-4 solid deposits per walk. __DOUBLE CHECK THE BAGS BEFORE LEAVING!__ (At least 4 bags are recommended!)
+He is pretty slow, so budget at least 15-20 minutes and don't expect to cover more ground than a lap around the block.

 :corn: **CORN UPDATE (foot problem/condition)**: We always feel like we're playing wack-a-mole with his corns.
 Theo has a corn on his front